COL-IU/msCRUSH/README.md

             > Clustering result file prefix.
      This parameter is optional.
 The default value is 'clustering'.

+        * -d,    --delimiter
+            > Delimiter to separate MS2 titles in clusters.
+     This parameter is optional.
+The default value is '|'.

 - It is very important to select proper paramters for msCRUSH to cluster similar spectra with high sensitivity and specificity.
 Specifically:
   1. `hash_func_num` controls the collision probability of two spectra in a single hash table, the more hash functions, the smaller collision probabiilty, the more clusters, the faster msCRUSH program.
 10 is a good starting point for datasets with size less than 1 million, while 15 is a good starting point for datasets with size around 10 million.
   2. `iteration` controls the number of hash tables to use with the aim to increase the probabiilty of two similar spectra to collide in at least one hash table, the more iterations, the higher collision probability, the less clusters, the slower mcCRUSH program.
 100 iterations is a good starting point to play with.